Purple State Bruise – Book Review

 Rene Eram never loses control of the narrative despite leaning heavily toward the ridiculousness of contemporary politics.
 There are times when the humor truly makes you laugh out loud, yet it’s never superficial.
 Beneath the sarcasm lies a tale of family, identity, and what happens when marginalized individuals realize they’re tired of remaining silent.

 The dynamic between David and Kyle is electrifying, despite the fact that they are the most unlikely pair.
 One of the most interesting aspects of the novel is seeing how their relationship changes from mutual destruction to something that almost seems like purpose.
-What about the supporting cast? equally powerful.
-In particular, the women in this story subtly – and occasionally not so subtly – shape everything, giving nuances that take the plot beyond a straightforward political parody.

 With turns that don’t feel forced, the rhythm keeps things going.
 It changes again, drawing you farther into the turmoil, just when you think you understand where it’s heading.
-The complex relationships we inherit, the ones we create, and the ones that ultimately define us are what allow the story to remain rooted in reality despite everything.
+You will not predict all of the twists and turns!

 This book is humorous, fast-paced, character-driven, and little insane – in a good way – if that’s what you’re looking for.
 It’s available on Amazon in paperback and Kindle editions.